trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/debugging-your-contracts.md

 ### (B) remove a breakpoint

 This command allows you to remove any of your existing breakpoints (see example below).

+### (c) continue until breakpoint

+This command will cause execution of the code to continue until the next breakpoint is reached or the last line is executed.

 ## Adding and removing breakpoints